MEXT Scholarships

 Los Angeles, CA 90071 U.S.A.

-- Specialized Training College scholarship: Wednesday, June 21, 2023
+- Undergraduate and Specialized Training College scholarships: Thursday, June 26, 2025

-4. Interviews – Applicants selected for this step in the selection process must appear in person for the interview on the appointed date.
-(This is a correction.)
+4. Interviews – Applicants invited for this step in the selection process must appear in Los Angeles for the interview on a date, to be determined, in the latter half of June.

 5. In other matters of the application, please consult the Application Guidelines in the above links.

-Applications are to become available in early January, 2024.
+Applications are to become available by early January, 2026.
 So, please check back here later for the new application materials and deadline.
 Until then, use the links below for information only.

 ■Japanese Studies Students Scholarship (for program beginning in Japan in Sept./Oct.
-2023) - APPLICATION PERIOD CLOSED.
+2025) - APPLICATION PERIOD CLOSED

 Important Notes regarding the Japanese Studies Students scholarships for those applying through the Consulate General of Japan in Los Angeles:

-1. Submit your completed applications (all by hardcopy), with all the necessary documents which are listed in the link above, by the deadline, to this address:
+1. Submit your completed applications (all by hardcopy), with all the necessary documents which are listed in the Application Guidelines & Forms, by the deadline, to this address:

 MEXT Scholarships Desk